nsnarender5511/go-opentelemety-implemetation/locust-simulations/README.md

 To create a test with exact API call counts:

 1. Start Locust with `--class-picker`
-2. In the class picker UI, explicitly set the maximum count for each task you want to run:
+2. In the class picker UI, explicitly set the maximum count for each task you want to limit:
    - `max_browse_all_products: 50`
    - `max_search_products: 30`
    - `max_checkout: 10`
-3. Leave other tasks at their default value of 0 to disable them
+3. Set any tasks you want to disable to 0
 4. Start the test

 The API will receive exactly 50 product list requests, 30 search requests, and 10 checkout requests, regardless of how long the test runs or how many users are simulated.